ekupaskibas18/ekupaskibas18.github.io/blogs/sonnets/2016-11-18-missing-you-already.md

 ---

 I love you in the most unselfish possible way. <br/>
-Secretly, subtle, gentle and tame, <br/>
+Secretly, subtle, gentle and tame. <br/>
 I love you in a way I am so much willing to suffer, <br/>
 With a heart constantly breaking, day after day after day.<br/>
 Without the idea of tomorrow and second chances, <br/>